Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

-\item \emph{Difficulty}.
-The difficulty of the task equals the number of bits of relative information entropy remaining to be processed.
-A fully accomplished task has the minimum bits of relative entropy to be processed (preferably zero).
-Converting bits to time estimates requires a multiplication of this difficulty with an empirically derived distribution of time performance.
-E.g., the prior indicates prior statistical knowledge, built up over time, about where socks should be in a second task: that of obtaining a new pair of socks.
-After the task of organizing socks is complete, when the user wants to obtain a pair of socks, the probability of obtaining them in the prior location is 100\%.
-The posterior distribution of socks corresponds 100\% to the prior, the location inside the drawer.
-By reducing the relative entropy in the distribution of socks in the first task to fit the goal, the user has been able to make the currently estimated location of socks, the \textit{posterior} or\textit{ progress distribution P}, correspond to the memorized \textit{prior}, the \textit{goal distribution G}.
+\item \emph{Surprise Potential and Difficulty}.
+The surprise potential of the task is an error function describing the relative information entropy or Bayesian surprise throughout the task, at any point along the scale of task outcomes.
+The task difficulty is the logarithmic coordinate of the surprise potential over task outcomes, that is, the binary logarithm of the normalized error.
+A fully accomplished task has followed the surprise potential to minimize the error.
+For example, the goal prior indicates that socks should be stored in a drawer.
+After the task of organizing socks is complete, the probability of obtaining them in the drawer is 100\%.
+This means the posterior distribution of socks now corresponds with the goal prior.
+By reducing both error and relative entropy along the surprise potential, the user has been able to make the current location of socks, the \textit{posterior} or\textit{ progress distribution P}, correspond to the memorized \textit{prior}, the \textit{goal distribution G}.